 I might enjoy an occasional swim, walk, jog, bike ride, hike and such.
 Sure, they will all help me burn fat.
 But I will never prioritize such activities over a good HIIT strength workout with gymnastic movements and the 90 Second V Cut Focus plan described above.

 5th Step: A Secret Weapon

-During exercise I’m bound to lose a lot of water through sweat and exhalation.
+During exercise, I’m bound to lose a lot of water through sweat and exhalation.
 This loss has to be replaced, at least if I want to stay alert, focused, positive and healthy.
-I take small mouthfuls of water all the time when I work out, and aim to drink at minimum of 8 glasses per day.
+I take small mouthfuls of water all the time when I work out, and aim to drink at a minimum of 8 glasses per day.